mojiro/mikrops/README.md

 Currently Syslog and Ansible are fully integrated and I am trying to solve several small bugs and make the project presentable.

+The ansible integration was based onto the project [YaMa](https://github.com/mojiro/yama).

 ![mikrops area devices](mikrops-area-devices.png)

 ![mikrops execution start](mikrops-execution-start.png)